top of page

 Loadout

 To distinguish the loadout experience from typical extraction shooters, I adopted the visual logic of Destiny 2’s loadout interface.
 This allowed for a more elegant presentation of equipment and abilities.
-I also used Destiny 2’s ability system as inspiration for demonstrating how Runner shells could host interchangeable abilities, helping visualise a flexible and player-driven customisation model.
+I also used Destiny 2’s ability system as inspiration for demonstrating how Runner shells could host interchangeable abilities.
+This helps visualise a flexible and player-driven customisation model.

 Factions